virtual-kubelet/systemk/README.md

 deploying this.
 How to get a system into a state it has, and can run, k3s and virtual-kubelet is an open questions (ready made image, a tiny bit of config mgmt (but how to bootstrap that?)).

 `systemk` will use systemd to start pods as plain processes.
 This uses the cgroup stuff systemd has.
-This allows use to set resources limit in the future by just specifying those in the unit file.
-Generally there is no isolation in this setup - although for disk access things are fairly contained, i.e. /var/secrets/kubernets.io/token will be bind mounted into the unit.
+This allows us to set resource limits, by just specifying those in the unit file (copy paste from the podSpec).
+Generally there is no (container) isolation in this setup - although for disk access things are fairly contained, i.e. /var/secrets/kubernets.io/token will be bind mounted into each unit, and will be shared across units in a pod.

 You basically use the k8s control plane to start linux processes.
 There is also no address space allocated to the PODs specially, you are using the host's networking.